Children Ages 3 to 18

 When your child turns three, you can access services through your local school district through a system called ChildFind.
 You may also want to learn more about eligibility with the Developmental Disabilities Administration (DDA).
 The Informing Families Network has information and resources about the DDA process and services.

 Your insurance provider may have care coordinators available to help you navigate benefits for special needs.
-Contact your insurance provider to find out more, or call the Family Health Hotline at 1-800-322-2588.
+Contact your insurance provider to find out more, or call the Help Me Grow Washington Hotline at 1-800-322-2588.

 If you have concerns about your child’s development or have a child that has already been diagnosed with a behavioral, emotional, developmental or physical condition, the Children with Special Health Care Needs Program (CSHCN) can help.